GillesPaoletti/training/README.md

 <ul>
 <li>Course "Excel to MySQL: Analytic Techniques for Business Specialization" - available from https://www.coursera.org/specializations/excel-mysql One of the modules covers Tableau and you will get the key for a 6-month Tableau desktop license.
 At the end of the course, you will be able to create visualisations like these: https://github.com/GillesPaoletti/Tableau </li>

 <li> If you do not have a Tableau desktop license, you can always use https://public.tableau.com/s/  Once logged, you will be able to download Tableau Desktop Public edition.
-My gallery is located here: https://public.tableau.com/profile/gilles4683#!/</li>
+My gallery is located here: https://public.tableau.com/profile/gilles4683#!/
+Pricing for Tableau licenses can be found at "Tableau Pricing: Features, Costs and Top BI Alternatives" ( https://www.betterbuys.com/bi/tableau-pricing/ ).</li>

 <li> "Practical Tableau: 100 Tips, Tutorials, and Strategies from a Tableau Zen Master 1st Edition" by Ryan Sleeper.
 Publisher: O′Reilly; 1 edition (17 April 2018), ISBN-10: 1491977310 is an EXCELLENT resource.
 Ryan's Tableau public page is https://public.tableau.com/profile/osmguy#!/ and his website is https://www.ryansleeper.com/data-visualizations/  One of his advice is to join a local tableau community group (see https://community.tableau.com/community/groups).</li>